 Do you think it would be fun to learn how to survive in the wild?
-Spend 5 days with our experienced instructors and learn hands-on in the Kananaskis area.
+For the first few days we’ll explore the Kananaskis area with our experienced instructors and learn hands-on skills.
 We’ll learn how to safely build fires and shelters, be bear aware and much more.
 The last 2 days are spent on a group overnight trip to try out your newly-acquired skills and sleep in a shelter that you built yourself.
-Required: check equipment list in the event details.
+Required: check equipment list and additional information in the online event details.
 Prerequisite: attend pre-trip meeting with a parent to discuss required items and cover meal planning (food is not included).
 The pre-trip meeting will be held the Tuesday of your camp at 3:30 pm (Spring Wilderness Survivor is on June 9th).
-Includes: instructor, all group gear, transportation, permit.
+Includes: instructor, all group gear, transportation.

 Learn how and why emergency situations develop, and how to proactively avoid these situations in the first place.
 The format is a 1-evening class with a weekend overnight component.
 We'll cover survival psychology, pre-planning and emergency response, a review of environmental medical emergencies, clothing and equipment considerations, options for shelter-building, fire-starting skills, signalling methods, water purification techniques and the role of nutrition.
 The course is offered in conjunction with Rocky Mountain Adventure Medicine.
 Prerequisite: none.
 Includes: instructor, use of survival equipment for course activities; course manual; Personal Emergency Kit (take home); certified instructor. *Does not include foraging and hunting skills.